Contact Me

 • Determine how to stay in touch and explain any final concerns.

 • Stay in contact with your contractor during the construction process.
-We make it easy for our clients to do that through our website.
-You can contact us 24 hours a day, 7 days a week using our convenient Contact Form.
 Try to maintain a middle ground between attention to the work in progress and breathing down your contractor's neck.
 A great way to do this is by using pre-arranged review meetings to discuss progress and expectations or any problems or special arrangements.

-The general contractor is the manager, scheduler, organizer, supervisor of crews and sub-contractors and the party responsible for carrying out the construction contract - the one to communicate any problems, concerns and questions to.
-Remember, it is not necessary for you to supervise the crew and sub-contractors - that is the job of the general contractor.
+The general contractor is the manager, scheduler, organizer, supervisor of crews and subcontractors and the party responsible for carrying out the construction contract.
+It's not necessary for you to supervise the crew and subcontractors.
+That's the job of the general contractor.

 • Make a list of any concerns, questions or issues you may have.
-Present these to your contractor on a regular basis.
+Present them to your contractor on a regular basis.

 • Make a final inspection of the project.
 This is usually done before final payment is issued to the contractor.
 Make a list of concerns, questions or issues to present to your contractor.